-BackLink Exchange is a like a requesting campaign where a site offers other sites to add their links and in exchange adds a links of others to itself.
-The purpose is to create reciprocal links which works on ” I’ll add you if you add me” basis.
+Backlink exchanges are sites that offer other sites to add their links, and in exchange, those sites add links of others.
+The purpose of this is to create a reciprocal link program which works on the “I’ll add you if you add me” model.

-What Google Says about Blog Link Exchange:
+What Google Says About Blog Link Exchanges

-First let me be very clear and tell you what Google says about this:
+First, let me be very clear and tell you what Google says about this:

 ..Excessive link exchanges, could “negatively impact your site’s ranking in search results.”